14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

 - [The Urbanite Eastern King Bed 1604K-1Ek | Homelegance](https://homeeleganceusa.com/products/homelegance-the-urbanite-eastern-king-bed-1604k-1ek): Perched atop metal legs, creating a dramatic statement of contemporary styling, the Urbanite Collection is a perfect reflection of your modern style preference.
   Updated: 2025-12-28T06:50:29Z
   Price: $1,449.99 USD
-- [The Urbanite Drawer Chest 1604-9 | Homelegance](https://homeeleganceusa.com/products/homelegance-the-urbanite-drawer-chest-1604-9): Perched atop metal legs, creating a dramatic statement of contemporary styling, the Urbanite Collection is a perfect reflection of your modern style preference.
-  Updated: 2025-12-28T06:12:38Z
-  Price: $1,195.99 USD
 - [The Urbanite Dresser 1604-5 | Homelegance](https://homeeleganceusa.com/products/homelegance-the-urbanite-dresser-1604-5): Perched atop metal legs, creating a dramatic statement of contemporary styling, the Urbanite Collection is a perfect reflection of your modern style preference.
   Updated: 2025-12-28T06:12:40Z
   Price: $1,232.99 USD